Man accused of robbing ATM technician, stealing $7,000 at Kim's Food Mart

 Trending News

-Moore had a previous criminal history that included at least five robbery arrested since 2018, police said.
+Moore had a previous criminal history that included at least five robbery arrests since 2018, police said.

 More News